VIAME/VIAME/README.rst

 Available for all platforms, the CMake GUI can set the source and build directories, options, "Configure" and "Generate" the build files all with the click of a few button.

-We recommend building Fletch out of the source directory to prevent mixing source files with compiled products.
-Create a build directory in parallel with the Fletch source directory for each desired configuration.
+We recommend building KWIVER out of the source directory to prevent mixing source files with compiled products.
+Create a build directory in parallel with the KWIVER source directory for each desired configuration.
 For example :

 ========================== ===================================================================
 ``\kwiver\src``             contains the code from the git repository